Stochastic semiclassical theory for non-equilibrium electron-phonon coupled systems: Holstein impurity model

 \subsection{Non-crossing approximation}

-As a third reference, we will provide the solution of the single impurity Holstein model obtained within the non crossing approximation (NCA) \cite{Eckstein2010}.
+In this section, we will present the solution of the single impurity Holstein model obtained within the non-crossing approximation (NCA)~\cite{Eckstein2010}.
 This scheme is based on a strong coupling expansion formulated in terms of pseudo-particles, which, in this case, have to take into account the mixed fermionic and bosonic nature of the local Fock space due to the presence of both bosons and fermions in the Hamiltonian \cite{Grandi2021b}.
 Within this approach, the local Fock space is composed of an electronic sector of dimension $4$ for a single band problem and a bosonic one of size $N_{\text{ph}}$ which defines the cutoff of the phononic subspace, so that $N_{\text{tot}} = 4 \times N_{\text{ph}}$.
 We set the highest energy bosonic state reachable in our simulation to $N_{\text{ph}} = 18$, similarly to what has been done is other contexts \cite{Grandi2021b,Sous2021}.

 Given the perturbative nature of this method, we do not expect it to accurately describe the electronic properties of the system.
 However, it is interesting to compare to what extent it can provide a reasonable and consistent description of the phonon properties.
 Within NCA, we get access to the local reduced phonon density matrix $\rho^{\text{ph}} = \Tr_{\text{el}} \big[ \rho \big]$ from which we can build the phonon distribution function as